 As the world continues to move to a more digital-first approach toward work, understanding how to keep employees engaged even when they work from home is key.

-New research from Gallup found that nearly 85% of people are disengaged at work.
 Determining why they are disengaged is what will ultimately help shift tides to a happier workforce.
-That's where employee engagement surveys can help.
+That's where an employee engagement survey strategy can help.

 These surveys have been around for years, but they've become increasingly popular in recent years.
 And it's no wonder why.